 Amount and location of growth are not the only important factors.
 Just as important is the type of growth and ensuring that it is consistent with the third common value of community character.
-Setting a Growth Management Program threshold for workforce housing will not only encourage the appropriate type of housing development, but also address nonresidential to residential ratios and community to resort balance.
-The threshold of at least 65% of the workforce living locally will help ensure that growth is occurring in a way that is generally consistent with our desired character.
+Setting a Growth Management Program threshold for workforce housing will not only encourage the appropriate type of housing development, but also address concerns about the amount of nonresidential growth by indicating the balance between employee generation that drives residential development and residential development that requires additional nonresidential development.
+The threshold of at least 65% of the total workforce living locally will help ensure that growth is occurring in a way that is generally consistent with our desired character.
 If this threshold is not met, the growth management and/or community character policies of this Plan must be amended and/or corrective actions must be taken.